 Earn your Master of Education degree, and open yourself to a number of careers in education.
 Excelling and growing in your career as an educational administrator requires a mix of classroom experience, focus, passion and drive - and, of course, education.
 A master's degree automatically increases your pay in many states and gives you a competitive advantage for advancing your career.

 While job growth varies by region, teaching is an in-demand occupation.
-According to the U.S. Bureau of Labor Statistics, employment of kindergarten, elementary and middle school teachers is project to increase by 12 percent through 2022, while job growth for high school and special education teachers will increase by 6 percent.
+According to the U.S. Bureau of Labor Statistics, employment for kindergarten, elementary, and middle school teachers is projected to grow 6 percent through 2024.
+Job growth for special education teachers is also expected to increase by 6 percent.

 The MEd in Curriculum and Instruction program with a technology integration concentration is designed for certified teachers or select K-12 professionals who are leading in the area of curriculum and instruction.
 The program includes 11 courses, three of which are focused on technology integration.

 This course provides an introduction to methods of educational research.
 These methods encourage educators to be action researchers in their own classrooms, school districts, and/or communities to improve teaching and learning practice.
 Students will become familiar with purposeful quantitative and qualitative research designs to develop an increased understanding of the issues, both theoretical and practical, arising through the research process.
 An emphasis will be placed on understanding, interpreting, and critiquing educational research and developing research proposals.

 In this course, students will develop the knowledge and skills to use technology to enhance student learning and achievement.
 This course also introduces students to learning targets (standards/outcomes) and a general model of curriculum development, implementation and assessment.